-Most people infected with ascariasis have no symptoms.
-Moderate to heavy infestations cause various symptoms, depending on which part of your body is affected.
+Most people infected with ascariasis have no signs or symptoms.
+Moderate to heavy infestations cause various signs or symptoms, depending on which part of your body is affected.

 In the lungs

-After you ingest the microscopic ascariasis eggs, they hatch in your small intestine and the larvae migrate through your bloodstream or lymphatic system into your lungs.
+After you swallow the tiny (microscopic) ascariasis eggs, they hatch in the small intestine and the larvae migrate through the bloodstream or lymphatic system into the lungs.
 At this stage, you may experience signs and symptoms similar to asthma or pneumonia, including: